 Tutoring for students is available during this time in the following subjects: English, Math, Social Studies and Spanish.

-We are most happy to assist you or answer any questions you may have regarding the Sequoia High School Library.
-You can reach us at the email link below or by calling the school number at 650.369.1411 and dialing the extension listed below.
+We are most happy to assist you or answer any questions you may have regarding the Sequoia High School Media Center.
+You can reach us at the email link below or by calling the school number at 650.369.1411 and dialing the extension listed below:

 The following collections or categories of materials may be found in the Sequoia Library.

 General Reference: Books are used in the Library only.